Chilled avocado, cucumber, wasabi and yogurt soup.

 One 5-year old as sous chef

 Dig out these:

 You can switch hit the levels of quality in the ingredients like a major league baseball player with a daddy complex.
 If you want all organic, go for it.
-I use English cucumbers because they have less seeds, and the avocados must be ripe so they blend.
+I use English cucumbers because they have less seeds.
+The avocados must be ripe so they blend.
 Limes, the eunuchs of citrus since they have no seeds, make your job easier, and more importantly, they match the other green ingredients.
 Monochromaticity is important; we eat with our eyes and we all know the more attractive something or someone is, the more successful they will be.